gu-gridh/munch/README.md

 # munch
 This is a project about creating a visual annotation system for images, specifically orthophotos or topographical visualizations for a Edvard Munch painiting object is university of Oslo.
+The system will allow users to create polygonal annotations on the images, categorize them, and filter them based on various criteria such as year, category, and tags.
+The backend will consist of several models to manage images, meshes, visual annotations, categories, tags, and painting objects.